-The church probably dates to the late Norman period, around AD 1190, but few traces of this early medieval origin remains, apart from a narrow lancet wndow and some medieval floor tiles.
-The 17th century church probably consisted of a rectangular single-cell structure with transepts and a western bellcote.
+The church probably dates to the late Norman period, around AD 1190, but few traces of this early medieval origin remains, apart from a narrow lancet window and some medieval floor tiles at the east end of the building.
+The 17th-century church probably consisted of a rectangular single-cell structure with transepts and a western bellcote.

 About Preston Candover, St Mary's Church

 Address: Church Lane, Preston Candover, Hampshire, England, RG25 2EN